AlecMRogers/sentiment/code/transformer.md

 * The dimensionality of the input space is 100

 ## Positional Encoding
-* Aboluste sinusoidal encoding was chosen.
+* Absolute sinusoidal encoding was chosen.
 * As I am not a fan of conflating the data with the positional encoding, the position was used to augment the embedding space.

 ## Attention